Eschatologue/CM_wiki/docs/class/barbarian/index.md

 You have honed new ways to attack furiously.
 The following effects are now among your Brutal Strike options.

-***Staggering Blow.*** The target has Disadvantage on the next saving throw it makes, and it can’t make Opportunity Attacks until the start of your next turn.
+***Staggering Blow.*** The target has :d20-disadv: Disadvantage on the next saving throw it makes, and it can’t make :rsc-reaction: Opportunity Attacks until the start of your next turn.

 ***Sundering Blow.*** Before the start of your next turn, the next attack roll made by another creature against the target gains a +5 bonus to the roll.
 An attack roll can gain only one Sundering Blow bonus.

 ### Level 15: Persistent Rage

-When you roll Initiative, you can regain all expended uses of Rage.
+When you roll :d20-initiative: Initiative, you can regain all expended uses of Rage.
 After you regain uses of Rage in this way, you can’t do so again until you finish a Long Rest.

 In addition, your Rage is so fierce that it now lasts for 10 minutes without you needing to do anything to extend it from round to round.
 Your Rage ends early if you have the Unconscious condition (not just the Incapacitated condition) or don Heavy armour.